gregk27/ELEC278-Project/readme.md

 After inputs are provided, robot will be loaded and simulation will begin.
 This will take a shot amount of time to complete, depending on sim duration.

 ## Event View
-Once the simulation is complete, you will be able to see the list of events that occured during the math.
+Once the simulation is complete, you will be able to see the list of events that occurred during the math.
 Events include driving between nodes, crossing defense, intaking a ball, and scoring goals.

 ### Console
 The console is the primary UI component.
 It shows the complete event list, with time, robot, location and a description for each event.